meher92/Neural-Photos/README.md

 ## Neural Photos

 Web App to teach Introduction to Software Industry.

-The app is a clone of the Google Photos app whcih can do the following:
+The app is a clone of the Google Photos app which can do the following:
 - Upload and Download Photos
 - Delete photos
 - View as Gallery